Scaling Stream Processing¶

 Lenses deploys SQL runners as Kubernetes deployment resources.
 These deployments are labeled so Lenses can identify and track any changes via either Lenses or outside such as Helm or kubectl from a CI/CD pipeline.

 The following labels are attached to deployments.

 If created via the Lenses API it will handle

 Kubernetes naming conventions,

-Altering pod and deployment labels of existing SQL runner deployments might cause issues related to the tracking of the deployments.
+Altering pod and deployment labels of existing SQL runner deployments may cause issues tracking the deployments.

 The following rest endpoints are exposed by the containers.
 You can, for example, create a Kubernetes services with pod selectors to access them and access the state store for interactive queries.

 # get health curl pod_id:8083/health # get metrics curl pod_id:8083/metrics # get the metadata, the internal state stored information for interactive queries curl pod_id:8083/metadata # get the metadata for the specified name, the internal state store for interactive queries curl pod_id:8083/metadata/(name) # get the stream information, sql, runners, consumer group id, username curl pod_id:8083/stream # stop the stream curl -X POST pod_id:8083/stop # start the stream curl -X POST pod_id:8083/start